In 1949, the first CNC machine was invented. Since then, CNCs have evolved rapidly changing industries and manufacturing forever.

 CNC electric discharge machines use electrical sparks which produce high temperatures to manipulate and shape materials into the desired form.

-Electrical discharge CNC machines produce a series of controlled sparks or recurring electrical discharges producing temperatures up to 21,000 degrees Fahrenheit to reshape materials.
+Electrical discharge CNC machines produce a series of controlled sparks or recurring electrical discharges producing temperatures up to 21,000 ℉ to vaporize the material and produce the desired shape.

 The materials or workpieces are placed in between two electrodes, the top, and bottom electrodes.